Corporate Finance Services for your Business

-So how “well” do we sell it?
+So how do we make a business more saleable?

 First of all, the flyer, or teaser document, is not a sale document.
 It is designed to attract potential buyers’ interests.
 So they pick up the ‘phone to call me to find out more information.
 With your permission a little more of the details of your business will be disclosed.
 Likewise, I would find out how serious the buyer is or whether it is just a “fishing expedition” on their part.

-This is the reason I like to be I those meetings since I can ask those questions and ensure you do not disclose too much.
+This is the reason I like to be in those meetings since I can ask those questions and ensure you do not disclose too much.
 We need to stay on message and consequently it is important to keep the meeting as objective as possible.